MicrochipTech/RNBD451_HOSTLESS_MODE/README.md

 - Copy the "app_ble" folder, "app_timer" folder, "app.c" and "app.h" which can be found by navigating to the following path: "...\firmware\src"
 - Paste the folder under source files in your project folder (...\firmware\src).

 The user can achieve the Remote Command mode control functionality by making use of the transparent UART service.
-To get into the Remote Command mode from a central device, the following steps must be done.
+To get into the Remote Command mode from a central device, the following steps need to be performed.

-- The two devices are already connected, secured and bonded.
+- The two devices must be connected using a secured and bonded connection.

-- The user has to send the below command via Transparent Control characteristic to make the RNBD451 to enter into the
+- The user has to send the below command via Transparent Control characteristic to make the RNBD451 to enter into the RMT mode.

+- Send an hex “0x59” first and then followed by the PIN code in hex to enter RMT mode.
+Please refer "APP_MSG_BLE_ENT_RMT_MODE" in "app.c" for implementation.

+- Send an hex “0x46” first and then followed by the PIN code in hex to enter RMT mode.
+Please refer "APP_MSG_BLE_EXT_RMT" in "app.c" for implementation.

 **Step 6** - Clean and build the project.
 To run the project, select "Make and program device" button.